rougin/combustor/README.md

 4. Next, configure the database connectivity settings in ```application/config/database.php```.

-5. Lastly, create now an awesome application!
+5. Lastly, create now an awesome web application!

 # Reminders

-* **VERY IMPORTANT**: Before generating the models, views, and controllers, please make sure that you **set up your database** (foreign keys, indexes, relationships, normalizations) properly in order to minimize the modifications after the codes has been generated.
-Also, generate the models, views, and controllers first to tables that are having **no relationship with other tables** in the database. *The reason for this is that Combustor will generate controllers, models, and views based on your database schema.
-If there's something wrong in your database, definitely the Combustor will generated some bad code.*
+* **VERY IMPORTANT:** Before generating the models, views, and controllers, please make sure that you **set up your database** (foreign keys, indexes, relationships, normalizations) properly in order to minimize the modifications after the codes has been generated.
+Also, generate the models, views, and controllers first to tables that are having **no relationship with other tables** in the database. *The reason for this is that Combustor will generate controllers, models, and views based on your specified database schema.
+If there's something wrong in your database, definitely Combustor will generated a bad codebase.*

 * If you want to know more about Doctrine ORM and its functionalities, you can always read their documentation [here](doctrine-orm.readthedocs.org/en/latest/tutorials/getting-started.html) to understand their concepts.